MatiasCarabella/youtube-search-API/README.md

 - <a href="https://www.php.net/">**PHP8**</a> installed.
 - <a href="https://getcomposer.org/">**Composer**</a> installed (dependency manager).

-1. Execute the following command to download the necessary dependencies:
+1. Run the following command to download the necessary dependencies:

 ```
 composer install